Jewish Addiction Outreach & Support

 FAMILY Support Group

 This professionally led support group offers a safe space for families struggling with a loved one affected by addiction.
 This group meets weekly at Alpert JFS’ West Palm Beach Office on Fridays from Noon to 1:00 p.m., facilitated by Rebecca Marcus Wheeler, LCSW.

 Rebecca Marcus Wheeler is a Licensed Clinical Social Worker, who partners with clients in creating healthy change in their lives.
-Working with adults and teens, Rebecca specializes in Couples and Recovery.
-Rebecca focuses on empowering her client’s through inviting them to find their truths, clarify their past and learn to communicate in a way that has them love and be loved.
+Working with adults and teens, she specializes in working with couples and those in Recovery.
+Wheeler focuses on empowering her clients, inviting them to find their truths, clarifying their past, and learning to communicate in a way that helps them love and be loved.

 She has worked within a variety of settings, including hospitals, treatment facilities, community mental health centers, and universities.
 Wheeler’s collaborative approach generates a safe space, empowering clients to accomplish goals and create lasting change.
 Her kind and empathetic nature builds trust, and allows each client to acknowledge and engage in creating the life they desire.

 Wheeler received her undergraduate in History of Art at the University of Michigan, with further graduate-level study of the Art Market at Christie’s Education in New York City.
 She received a Master’s in Social Work from the University of Michigan, pursuing the advanced curriculum in mental health to support her clinical practicum at the UM Psychological Clinic on campus.
 Wheeler combines her passion for the arts with her focus as a therapist.